K-Contact Distance for Noisy Nonhomogeneous Spatial Point Data with application to Repeating Fast Radio Burst sources

 Astronomers have detected and published 790 distinct sources of FRBs on the sky, of which 56 are known repeaters\footnote{\url{https://www.wis-tns.org/} accessed Sept 25th, 2024}.
 The most prolific repeaters have been observed to repeat hundreds to thousands of times, while dozens have just two or three total observed bursts \citep[e.g. ][]{2021Natur.598..267L, 2023ApJ...947...83C}.
 While there is some evidence that repeating FRBs are a distinct population from apparent non-repeating FRBs \citep{2021ApJ...923....1P}, it is not known definitively whether there are two separate populations or if all FRBs repeat \citep{2023arXiv230617403J,2023arXiv230615505K}.

-Most FRB sources detected to date, repeating or otherwise, have been discovered by the Canadian Hydrogen Intensity Mapping Experiment (CHIME).
+Most FRB sources detected to date have been discovered by the Canadian Hydrogen Intensity Mapping Experiment (CHIME).
 A traditional telescope will point to a small patch of the sky and track that position over time.
-CHIME is a transit radio telescope, meaning it has no moving parts and simply observes the sky passing overhead \citep{2022ApJS..261...29C}.
-The CHIME telescope collects radio signal data (voltages) this way and then uses digital signal processing to mimic multiple traditional telescopes by generating `beams' on the sky to search for FRB signals \citep{overview}.
+CHIME is a transit radio telescope, meaning it has no moving parts and simply observes the sky passing overhead \citep{2022ApJS..261...29C,overview}.